dvgis/threebox-es6/docs/Threebox.md

 ```js
 tb.setLayerHeigthProperty(layerId, level)
 ```
-method to set the height of all the objects in a level.
+Method to set the height of all the objects in a level.
 This method only works if the objects have a [*GeoJson*](https://geojson.org/) feature, and a `level` attribute among its properties.

 <br>